M.H. Thamrin (Transjakarta): History

+Until 2018, this station was only accessible via pedestrian bridge, which was considered to be the first of its kind in Indonesia, equipped with elevators for disabled people access, but had been left malfunctioned and abandoned for a long time.
+In August 2018, a ramp access from the zebra cross at the Sarinah intersection north of the station was opened to replace the abandoned elevators on the bridge.
+The bridge co-existed with the zebra crossing access ramp until the BRT station was revitalized between 2022-2023.
-A major revitalization of this station was conducted on 15 April 2022, along with 10 other stations on different corridors, in order to improve services at this station and making it as one of Transjakarta's iconic station.
-To accommodate passengers who were affected by the revitalization, Transjakarta operates a temporary shutte route between the Semanggi Interchange and the National Monument until 11 September 2022.

-The station was reopened with its new name "M.H.
-Thamrin" on 4 March 2023, along with Dukuh Atas 1, Juanda, and Jatipadang BRT stations.
+A major revitalization of this station was conducted on 15 April 2022, along with ten other stations in different corridors, aimed to improve service qualities and making it as one of Transjakarta's iconic station.
+To accommodate passengers affected by the revitalization, Transjakarta operates a temporary shuttle bus route between the Semanggi Interchange and the National Monument until 11 September 2022.
+Once completed, the station was reopened with a new name "M.H.
+Thamrin" on 4 March 2023, alongside Dukuh Atas 1, Juanda, and Jatipadang BRT stations.
+The pedestrian bridge, however, was left disused after the revitalization and covered by thematic banners, as its roof, fence and stairs were removed during the process.
+The bridge was later revitalized and reopened on 2 March 2026, reinstating its co-existence with the zebra crossing ramp.

 Building and layout

 The new building of the station has two floors with a touch of cultural heritage.
 This can be seen from its minimalist architecture that mimics the renovated Sarinah Building.
-The station is overall painted in beige with wood panels in some parts.
-There is also an escalator at the entrance to access the second floor.
+The station is overall painted in beige with brown wood panels in some parts and predominantly covered with glass walls.
+There is also an escalator at the entrance for direct access to the second floor, which functions as a concourse and house several amenities like toilets and prayer room (musala).
+The platform bays remained six on each direction.
+The station is connected via access ramp to the zebra crossing to the north and also via pedestrian bridge that is only accessible through disabled-friendly elevators instead of stairs.

-This station was only accessible via pedestrian bridge, which was equipped with elevators for disabled people access, but had been left malfunctioned and abandoned for a long time.
-In 2018, a ramp access from the zebra cross at the Sarinah interchange on the north side of the station was opened to replace the abandoned elevators on the bridge.

-During the revitalization, the roof, fence, and stairs of the bridge were removed and cannot be used anymore, covered by thematic banners.
-The bridge has now been replaced by the zebra crossing at the Sarinah interchange.
-It is planned that the bridge will be renovated to connect the station with the Sarinah Building.